PS213073/PS213073/README.md

 ### Hi there 👋

 # 💫 About Me:
-i am a student software developer at summa college.
+i am a junior software developer at DMWS.

 ## 🌐 Socials: